Capital Medical Clinic

 focused questions to determine your risk, and to decide when and how you should be seen in the clinic.

-processed through the regular waiting area, while patients who we deem to possibly be infectious will not be brought through the waiting
+can be processed through the regular waiting area, while patients who we deem to possibly be infectious will not be brought through

-room.
-The seating in our waiting area is arranged to keep clients at least 6 feet apart, and our staff wear masks when we interact at close
+the waiting room.
+The seating in our waiting area is arranged to keep clients at least 6 feet apart, and our staff wear masks when we

-risk” area.
-When you arrive for your scheduled appointment, we will have you call us from your vehicle to let us know that you have
+“high risk” area.
+When you arrive for your scheduled appointment, we will have you call us from your vehicle to let us know that you

-arrived.
-You will be met in the parking lot, given a mask, and will be taken directly through a side door and into an exam room near that
+have arrived.
+You will be met in the parking lot, given a mask, and will be taken directly through a side door and into an exam room

-door in the designated high-risk area.
+near that door in the designated high-risk area.
 You will not need to sit with other patients who are potentially infectious.
-(Please understand that
+(Please

-have a built-in camera) or a “smart phone” for a face-to-face visit with one of our doctors or physician assistants.
-This service is billed
+laptops have a built-in camera) or a “smart phone” for a face-to-face visit with one of our doctors or physician assistants.
+This service

-through your insurance provider.
+is billed through your insurance provider.
 Medicare does cover these visits, as do many private insurance companies.
-(Please check with your
+(Please check

 The Centers for Medicare & Medicaid Services (CMS) has broadened access to Medicare telehealth services so that beneficiaries can

-particularly those at high-risk of complications from the virus that causes the disease COVID-19 – are aware of easy-to-use, accessible
+– particularly those at high-risk of complications from the virus that causes the disease COVID-19 – are aware of easy-to-use,

 Telehealth, telemedicine, and related terms generally refer to the exchange of medical information from one site to another through